Actual Causality and Responsibility Attribution in Decentralized Partially Observable Markov Decision Processes: Experiments

 \subsection{Demonstration Example}

 In this section, we focus on a particular trajectory of \textit{TeamGoofspiel}$(N)$ and present the set of actual cause-witness pairs for that trajectory based on Definition \ref{def.ours}.
-To compute this set, we implement a simple tree search algorithm that iterates over all possible alternative actions of the agents.\footnote{We are able to infer what would have happened in these alternative/counterfactual scenarios, because we view the environment as an SCM (see Section \ref{sec.decpomdp_scm}).} In our experiments, we restrict the size of actual cause-witness pairs to $4$, in order to obtain more interpretable actual causes.
+To compute this set, we implement a simple tree search algorithm that iterates over all possible alternative actions of the agents.
+In our experiments, we restrict the size of actual cause-witness pairs to $4$, in order to obtain more interpretable actual causes.
 Namely, large actual causes suggest a counterfactual world that is quite different from what actually happened, and they are also more difficult to comprehend.
 Thus, smaller actual causes are usually preferred.

 For $N=5$, we consider the trajectory where prizes show up in a descending order $(5, 4, 3, 2, 1)$.
 Both agents' and opponents' actions in this scenario always match the prize, resulting in a $0-0$ draw.
 Table \ref{tab : ac-w_pairs} shows the set of all actual cause-witness pairs for that trajectory.
 Interestingly, and despite its simplicity, the considered trajectory admits $19$ different actual cause-witness pairs, each of them representing a set of minimal changes that the agents could have made in order to win the game.
 More specifically, each row of Table \ref{tab : ac-w_pairs} corresponds to one actual cause-witness pair \acwpair, where: column $1$ includes the actual causes \actualcause; column $2$ includes the counterfactual settings $\vec{a}'$; column $3$ includes the contingencies $\vec{W} = \vec{w}'$; column $4$ includes the improvement in score difference the agents achieve in the corresponding counterfactual worlds.